Johnna-Taylor/Python2_Portfolio/Seq_IO.md

+# Python2_Portfolio
+This is the portfolio of python that I learned during BISC450C-V84

+## Sequence I/O

+In this class section we learned how to save a gene so that we can access its sequences, length, and much more

 ```python
 # go to terminal and download pip install Biopython before running this code
 # also, make sure that the link below is saved in your files